Jbleezy/BO1-Reimagined/README.md

 * Variable zoom scopes now only have one scope option

 ### Shotguns
-* Reduced spread when aiming
+* Decreased spread when aiming

 ### AK74u
 * Upgraded: fixed fire sound